Essential Oils: Our Allies Against Illness?

 “Internal use is not the most effective way to use oils, and they (the oils) can damage the delicate mucosa lining of the mouth, esophagus, and stomach.”

-An essential oil starter kit for home use
+Get an essential oil starter kit

 With so many oils on the market, where do you begin?
 Caster suggests building a starter kit with an assortment of oils:

 This readily available oil relieves stuffy noses, chest congestion, and muscle pain.